musabkmy/news_today/README.md

 # News Today

-News Today is a Flutter application that provides users with the latest news.
+News Today is an app that provides users with the latest news.

 ## Features